Jnorth2/apple_gripper/README.md

 - My modifications of Alejo's gripper

     - A custom-built gripper tailored for picking apples.
-It uses suction cups and extendable fingers to grasp and pick and is controlled with an OpenRB-150.
+It uses suction cups and extendable fingers to grasp and pick and is controlled with an OpenRB-150, and contains sensors to aid in this.

-- An OpenRB 150

-    - This controls 3 pressure sensors, a distance sensor, as well as the servo motor.
-More information on setting up [here](https://emanual.robotis.com/docs/en/parts/controller/openrb-150/).
+    -A custom-build handle for humans to control the gripper.
+This handle has a 6 axis force/torque sensor and OptiTrack markers to collect pose and force/torque data.

 ### Installation:

 Make a ROS2 workspace

-    mkdir ros_ws/src && cd src
+    mkdir ros_ws && cd ros_ws && mkdir src && cd src

 Clone this repository